Most beautiful beaches in Central Coast, NSW

 If you are planning a day trip or weekend getaway and looking for some great beaches, a day out to the Central Coast is always a winner.
 Sydney has a number of best beaches in the world and the Central Coast is the most fantastic one among all.
 So, why are you waiting?
 Grab your buckets and spades, we’re going to the beach!
 Summer in Sydney isn’t great without a trip to the beach.
 And, central coast beaches, NSW has plenty to offer.
 Whether you like to sunbathe or run with your dog, here are the most beautiful beaches you can find on Central Coast, NSW.
 So, grab your picnic and sun cream and head to the coast — it’s not all pebbles!

 There are many things to do in Avoca Beach and kayaking and surfing stand out prominently.
-The end of the golden sand stipe of nearly 2 km there is a rock pool add more variety to your central coast day trip.
+At the end of the golden sand stipe of nearly 2 km, there is a rock pool that adds more variety to your central coast day trip.
 As we said earlier, a section of Avoca beach is one of the dog’s friendly beaches you can find on the central coast, NSW.
-Look for signs after the lagoon for the dog friendly section where you can have dogs off-leash.
+Look for signs after the lagoon for the dog-friendly section where you can have dogs off-leash.
 However, we advise checking the “off-lease” rules before you let your pups off.
 And you can check the rules from the central coast council website.

 Terrigal beach in Central Coast, NSW